Shavi0116/CalorieCounter/README.md

 ## Features
 - **AI-Powered Chatbot:** Uses the Gemini API to provide real-time calorie counts, nutritional benefits, and potential drawbacks of food items.
-- **Food Tracking:** Users can log their daily meals and track nutritional intake.
 - **Responsive UI:** Built with React for a seamless and dynamic user experience.
 - **Personal Diet Plan:** Built a bot using Gemini API which generates Diet plan based on user's age, weight and what his goal is.
 - **Scalable Backend:** Efficient API design using Express.js and MongoDB for data management.